sccn/sccn.github.io/others/EEGLAB_Extensions.md

 These extensions allow importing various types of data.
 Although EEGLAB contains native functions to import some data formats, the plugins below support other formats.
-There are many data import extension plug-ins.
+There are many data import extension plugins.
 We only include the most popular ones below.

 - **[bids-matlab-tools](https://github.com/sccn/bids-matlab-tools)**: The bids-matlab-tool repository contains a collection of functions to import and export BIDS (Brain Imaging Data Structure)-formated experiments.